 Net cash used in operating activities was \$15.2 million for the year ended December 31, 2011 compared to \$49.5 million for the year ended December 31, 2012.
 The increase in cash used in operating activities was driven primarily by changes in components of working capital including a decrease in income taxes payable and a decrease in deferred revenue.
 This was partially offset by a decrease in deferred taxes and a decrease in net loss for the year ended December 31, 2012.
 The decrease in income taxes payable was due to a payment of approximately \$3.5 million for state income tax expense and also our ability to carry back certain of our deferred tax assets, including our 2012 net operating losses, for U.S. federal income tax purposes.
 The decrease in deferred taxes is related to the utilization of the tax benefits during the year ended December 31, 2012.
 The decrease in deferred revenue was primarily due to Celgene's extension payment of \$20.0 million that we received in October 2011, compared to no collaboration payments received for the year ended December 31, 2012.
-The decrease in net loss for the year ended December 31, 2012 was also related to revenue recognized for the Celgene extension payment.
+The decrease in net loss for the year ended December 31, 2012.